EthicalSource/contributor_covenant/version/latest/code_of_conduct.md

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the application of this Code of Conduct in the context of the project, and are expected to take appropriate and fair corrective action in response to any breaches of this Code.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are in breach of this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are in breach of this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors which breach the Code and which they deem inappropriate, threatening, offensive, or harmful.

 ## Scope